papeye/langchain-showcase/README.md

 2. **Memory** - A chatbot that remembers your conversation
 3. **Structured Output** - Get usable JSON data instead of free text
 4. **RAG** - Talk to your documents (Retrieval-Augmented Generation)
+5. **Tools & Agents** - AI that can call functions and get real-time data

 ## 🔄 Multi-Provider Support